 Version 2 has a a new look and an experimental ADB Shell feature (for manually entering ADB and ADB Shell commands).
 I say experimental but it works well for most simple commands.

 It also has an integration with ngrok (an app that I have configured to access remote ADB devices, through the Internet, without using any port forwarding on a router).

 This integration is optional and you can still use port forwarding (or any other remote method) if preferred, or just use on your LAN.

 I am working on version 3 and there is a small writeup of the new features and a screenshot of my test version below (so you can get a feel of what it will look like).
-I aim to have it released in the Summer, 2021.
+I aim to have it released in 2021 (hopefully).

 To really take advantage of my app you should also download the scrcpy app.